-(4) Merit Review Criteria
+(21) Merit Review Criteria

 Merit review criteria must be crafted to ensure that the information requested for review does not provide an unfair advantage to the Labs due to their unique relationship with DOE.
 For example, facilities and equipment may provide an advantage to the Labs because of this unique relationship.
 Care must be taken to make the merit review criteria as fair and objective as possible.
-If necessary, state in the FOA how any advantages would be mitigated during the evaluation and selection phases.
+If necessary, state in the NOFO how any advantages would be mitigated during the evaluation and selection phases.

-Merit review criteria should not include consideration of cost or cost share if Labs are eligible under an FOA.
-Cost and/or cost share should only be considered in the selection decision.
+Merit review criteria should not include consideration of cost or cost share if Labs are eligible under an NOFO.
+Cost and/or cost share should only be considered after the merit review is completed.

-(5) Award Document/Terms and Conditions
+(22) Award Document/Terms and Conditions

-An award to a DOE Lab made under a FOA is made against their existing prime contract with the Department through the Work Authorization System as outlined in the DOE Order (DOE O 412.1).
+An award to a DOE Lab made under a NOFO is made against their existing prime contract with the Department through the Work Authorization System as outlined in the DOE Order (DOE O 412.1).
 DOE O 481.1, Strategic Partnership Projects, is not applicable.
 A new grant, cooperative agreement, contract, or technology investment agreement should not be awarded to the Lab.
-DOE Labs remain bound by the terms and conditions of their contract with DOE.
+DOE Labs remain bound by the terms and conditions of their prime contract with DOE.